Browser Extensions

 • • Researchers use data to map global censorship

-what we DON'T collect:
+What we DON'T collect:

-• ✗ NO browsing history monitored
+• ✗ NO browsing history

-• ✗ NO personal data collected
+• ✗ NO personal data

-what we DO collect:
+What we DO collect:

 • ✓ Domain test results (100 pre-defined sites)